-Community gardens in Santiago host workshops and open houses to educate the young and old alike about Chile’s unique native landscape and the best methods to preserve it with traditional gardening practices.
+Community urban gardens in Santiago host workshops and open houses to educate the young and old alike about Chile’s unique native landscape and the best methods to preserve it with traditional gardening practices.
 And the best part is that we all share the knowledge we’ve accumulated over time, so everyone learns something new, and everyone has a place to share their unique vision and experience.
 Community garden “Huerta El Maqui” is in a plaza (town square) in an old section of Santiago where there is a deep respect for community and preservation.

 3. Native plants preserve water.

 In Chile, the preservation of water is a very vital objective throughout the entire country, and this is also true among farmers and gardeners.
 When major corporations destroyed the native forests in Chile’s central and southern zones in the 1970s, they “reforested” with foreign plants of pine and eucalyptus.
 The problem with this “reforestation” is that foreign pine and eucalyptus trees are invasive in Chile and they take in about seven times the groundwater as native trees.
 Furthermore, these species were chosen because they reach full height in about two years, meaning that re-planting with pine and eucalyptus was optimal for fast re-growth and fast profits.
 Thus, the constant replanting of these foreign trees has depleted the land of its mineral content, its pH balance, and its water mantle, as well as destroyed Chile’s natural habitats for its wildlife, flora and fauna.